freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 410.1

+You made new changes so the file shows up as not staged.
 Add the file to staging.

 #### HINTS